Click link to return to main post on Longer Loop Braids

 I load one end of a loop onto the first comb, then run my finger along/ through the whole length of the loop before placing the other end onto the second comb.
 That way, I can be sure that there is no twist in the loop, even if it looks like a tangled mess lying on the table.

 I do stretch out and straighten all the loops between the two combs before tying the big center slip-knot that I will be braiding from.
 To find the center, I usually hook the loop bundle around my C-clamp, and then back up holding the two combs side-by-side.)

 Note: It made a nice photo, but shortening the loops of both ends of the braid into caterpillars before braiding was a big mistake!
 Now I know better: After tying the center knot, it’s best to shorten only the loops of one end into caterpillars – the end you are about to braid.
 For the braid in the photo above, I had to spend a lot of extra time undoing and redoing several of the caterpillars on the second half, because the lengths of their shortened loops had become very different by the time I got around to braiding that half of the braid.
 It’s awkward for any braid to hold loops of different lengths on the fingers, but it’s impossible when there is more than one loop on a finger, as with this 18-loop braid.

-This way, the loops on the other end of the braid will be in perfect [reverse] order when I pick them off their comb to braid the second half of the braid.
+With this 2-combs set-up, the loops on the other end of the braid are in perfect (reverse) order when I pick them off their comb to braid the second half of the braid.